 Our clients range from privately held companies to Fortune 100 companies.
 We ensure that our retained clients receive a premium level of service to optimize the performance and capabilities of their people.
 We have built long standing relationships with our clients because of the exclusivity of the relationship we offer, our responsiveness, our discretion and our track record of success.

-Ridgeway specializes in banking, asset and wealth management, private equity, retail and digital recruiting.
+Ridgeway specializes in banking, asset and wealth management, private equity, fintech, technology, digital and retail recruiting.

 We find exceptional senior executive talent for our clients, spanning large, multi-national companies to smaller, private equity-backed portfolio companies.
 Most of our work is based in the US and Europe, yet our reach is truly global; we’ve completed assignments in Africa, the Middle East and Asia.